 MINERALS FOR CELLULAR COMMUNICATION

-Free radicals are waste substances produced by cells as the body processes food and reacts to the environment.
+Free radicals are waste substances cells produce as the body processes food and reacts to the environment.
 If the body cannot process and remove free radicals efficiently, oxidative stress can result.
 This can harm cells and body function.
 Free radicals are also known as reactive oxygen species (ROS).
 Raw Living Spirulina contains an abundance of antioxidants.

 ß-Carotene: (3.2 mg)